matys1/lab1-web/book-notes/part-3.md

 > Note, you cannot set both horizontal or both vertical position properties on the same element.
 If you set both the `left` and the `right` positions (or both `top` and `bottom`) on an element, the `left` and `top` properties will take precedence in left-to-right documents.
 So at most you can only specify `top` and `left`.

 - The `z-index` style property enables you to set the order of elements with respect to how they stack on top of each other.
 Default value is 0.
 The assigned value can be both positive and negative integers.
 The element with higher index value appears on top of the element with a lower index value.
+If both overlapping elements have the same index value, then the element that appears in the HTML document last will be on top.

 - Regardless of the `z-index` value you set for a style rule, an element displayed with the rule will always appear on top of its parent.

-Continue notes from "Managing the Flow of Text".
-Continue reading from LESSON 11.
+- Think about a webpage in terms of rows (horizontal lines).
+A block-level element always starts on a new line and takes up the full width available.
+If you specify a width, it will take up that width, if you don't, it will take up the entire width allowed by it's parent container, for example, `<body>`.
+  - Text is part of that flow, and because text is typically contained in other block-level elements like `<p>`, the `float` property controls how text flows around an element using either `left` or `right` values.
+  - You can prevent text from flowing next to an element by using the `clear` property, which you can set to `none`, `left`, `right`, or `both`.
+  - The `overflow` property handles overflow text, which is text that doesn’t fit within its rectangular area; this can happen if you set the `width` and `height` properties of an element too small.
+Possible values are:
+    - `visible` - Default.
+Will automatically enrage the element to fit the text.
+    - `hidden` - Leaves the element the same size and hides the overflow text.
+    - `scroll` - Leaves the element the same size and introduces scrollbars to the element to see the text.

+## LESSON 11